 2. Edinburgh Christmas Market (16th November – 4th January 2020)

 Every year my family wait in a state of heightened anticipation for the city centre Christmas markets to open!
 The Edinburgh Christmas market is best known for their German market on the Mound.
 Here you can have your fill of currywurst and Glühwein.
 In addition, you can marvel at how beautiful the markets are against the backdrop of Edinburgh Castle.
 The Scottish market on George Street sells traditional crafts.
 Furthermore, there’s now a Children’s Market which is part of Santa Land in Princes Street Gardens.

 Edinburgh does Christmas in such a magical way and it never feels too commercial.
 Realistically it is commercial, therefore I do recommend going on a weekday as it gets busy and bit squashed sardine in a can.
 Edinburgh Christmas markets are free to enter, and the Christmas markets are open every day 10 am-10 pm.
 I’ll list alternative Christmas markets further down for a real local experience!

 3. 24 Days of Advent

-A wonderful thing Edinburgh does at Christmas is 24 Days of Advent which opens a unique location to the public every day of December, giving you a more diverse choice of where to visit in Edinburgh.
+A wonderful thing Edinburgh does at Christmas is 24 Days of Advent.
+This opens a unique location to the public every day of December.
+Subsequently, this gives you a more diverse choice of where to visit in Edinburgh.
 This real-life advent sees the doors of places like Trinity House, Mansfield Traquair, Custom House, BT Murrayfield, Sir Arthur Conan Doyle Centre, and the Anatomical Museum open.
-The best part is that it’s completely free and we can celebrate beautiful architecture and unique spaces that we don’t normally have access to, making it accessible to everyone!
+The best part is that it’s completely free.
+We can celebrate beautiful architecture and unique spaces that we don’t normally have access to.
+Therefore, making it accessible to everyone!

 4. Christmas Cinema in Edinburgh